opendocsg/slw-judgments-backfill/2017_SGHC_15/report.md

 62     Where directors’ duties are concerned, it is axiomatic that directors have a duty to act in the interests of the company.
 Generally, this refers to the interests of the company as a separate commercial entity which in many cases are very readily identified with the interests of its shareholders as a whole: Hans Tjio, Pearlie Koh and Lee Pey Woan, _Corporate Law_ (Academy Publishing, 2015) (“ _Corporate Law_ ”) at para 09.045.
 The company’s solvency status is relevant because “when a

-company is insolvent, or even in a parlous financial position, directors have a fiduciary duty to take into account the interests of the company’s creditors when making decisions for the company”: _Liquidators of Progen Engineering Pte Ltd v Progen Holdings Ltd_ [2010] 4 SLR 1089 (“ _Progen_ ”) at [48].
-The greater the concern over the company’s financial health, the more weight the directors must accord to the interests of creditors over those of the shareholders: _Dynasty Line Ltd (in liquidation) v Sukamto Sia and another and another appeal_ [2014] 3 SLR 277 (“ _Dynasty_ ”) at [34].
+company is insolvent, or even in a parlous financial position, directors have a fiduciary duty to take into account the interests of the company’s creditors when making decisions for the company”: _Liquidators of Progen Engineering Pte Ltd v Progen Holdings Ltd_ <span class="citation">[2010] 4 SLR 1089</span> (“ _Progen_ ”) at [48].
+The greater the concern over the company’s financial health, the more weight the directors must accord to the interests of creditors over those of the shareholders: _Dynasty Line Ltd (in liquidation) v Sukamto Sia and another and another appeal_ <span class="citation">[2014] 3 SLR 277</span> (“ _Dynasty_ ”) at [34].

 63     In the case of undervalue transactions, a condition for the statutory remedy is that the company was insolvent when the transactions were carried out or became insolvent in consequence of the transactions: s 329 of the Companies Act read with ss 98 and 100 of the Bankruptcy Act.